kotbaton/pymcdm/docs/modules/rule_based.rst

 COMET
 =======================

+:class:`COMET` is designed to evaluate decision alternatives according to the following steps:

 **Step 1.** Definition of the space of the problem - the expert determines the dimensionality of the problem by selecting :math:`r` criteria, :math:`C_{1}, C_{2}, \ldots, C_{r}`.
 Then, a set of fuzzy numbers is selected for each criterion